bertbesser/dvc-deps-management/blog-article.md

 </pre>
 If you did not create your own playground project, you can use [this publicly available playground project](https://github.com/bbesser/dvc-deps-management-companion).
 Its URL and credentials are readily configured in `/home/dvc/scripts/deps_management.sh`.
-(Note that the given AWS credentials provide no permissions except read access to the S3 bucket that serves a the DVC cache's remote.)
+(Note that the given AWS credentials provide no permissions except read access to the S3 bucket.)

 ### dvc get